DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-comparing-and-processing-applications-across-partner-organisations-and-training-locations-iteration-2.md

 We decided to:

-- give the names of the organisations a user belongs to in headings rather than captions
+- change the heading for each organisation the user belongs to
 - break applications down by location
 - refer to organisation types in table headings and no longer mark self-ratified courses
 - show data for all organisations a user belongs to, even if it has no applications
 - show columns for more statuses in the tables

-### Giving the names of organisations a user belongs to
+### Changing the heading for each organisation the user belongs to

 The overview page has a section for each organisation that the user belongs to.